 With the powerful backing of a headless content repo, the flexibility of serverless technologies, and the power of modern developer tooling, you can quickly build a system that lets you run multiple conferences all around the world with granular control over the content, submission flows, and more.

 Implied in the name of Hygraph is the idea of graph structures.
 Graphs are incredibly powerful and expressive models to define relationships with.
-We’ve written more about graphs on this page.

 If you notice the relationship between tracks, talk and person - we are able to provide semantic information on the RELATIONSHIP, defining how each node sees the other.
 The context changes depending on the relationship.
 In graph speak, this is called an edge.